 Revenue from government could include:

-• Grants from government of all levels (including local councils)
+• grants from government of all levels (including local councils)

-• Revenue received under a contract with government to provide goods and services
+• revenue received under a contract with government to provide goods and services

-• Government rebates, supplements, subsidies or funds for programs
+• government rebates, supplements, subsidies or funds for programs

-• Revenue received from directly selling goods or services or delivering programs to beneficiaries if the revenue, although not directly received from government, is ultimately funded by government.
+• revenue received from directly selling goods or services or delivering programs to beneficiaries if the revenue, although not directly received from government, is ultimately funded by government.
 For example, National Disability Insurance Scheme (NDIS) payments or home and community care services.
 These disclosures are only recommended if the information is readily available or easily accessible.

 Charities may want to review and update their accounting system to generate the information required for the recommended disclosures.
 The ACNC maintains and promotes the use of the National Standard Chart of Accounts (NSCOA) which provides examples of accounting for revenue from different levels of government.